Error estimates for shock capturing finite element approximations of the one dimensional Burgers' equation: The Burgers' equation with dissipation

 \subsection{Maximum principles for Burgers' equation}

-It is well known that the equation \eqref{burger} satisfies a maximum principle on the form:
+It is well known that the equation \eqref{burger} satisfies a maximum principle \cite{Ole63} on the form:

-This follows using the smoothness of the solution $u$ and the standard technique of assuming a local extremum in a point and showing that $\partial_t u$ has the appropriate sign in that point (or in the hyperbolic case, using the method of characteristics).
+This follows using standard techniques recalling the smoothness of the solution $u$ (or in the hyperbolic case, using the method of characteristics).
 For our purposes we also need some precise information on the derivative.
 Since the solution of \eqref{burger} is smooth we may derive the equation in space to obtain the following equation for the space derivative $w:=\partial_x u$: